NHL on television in the 1980s: 1980

-CBS only aired one other NHL game following Game 2 of the 1979 Challenge Cup.
-That would take place on May 24, 1980, with Game 6 of the Stanley Cup Finals between the Philadelphia Flyers and the New York Islanders.
+CBS only aired one other NHL game following game two of the 1979 Challenge Cup.
+That would take place on May 24, 1980, with Game 6 of the Stanley Cup Final between the Philadelphia Flyers and the New York Islanders.
 CBS was mainly influenced by the United States men's Olympic hockey team's surprise gold medal victory (dubbed "The Miracle on Ice") in Lake Placid several months prior.
 CBS agreed to pay $37 million to broadcast the sixth game.
 In return, the NHL happily moved the starting time from prime time to the afternoon.
-The Saturday afternoon game was the first full American network telecast of an NHL game since Game 5 of the 1975 Stanley Cup Finals aired on NBC.
-As previously mentioned, when CBS broadcast Game 2 of the 1979 Challenge Cup, it was only seen on CBS for the third period.
+The Saturday afternoon game was the first full American network telecast of an NHL game since game five of the 1975 Stanley Cup Final aired on NBC.
+As previously mentioned, when CBS broadcast game two of the 1979 Challenge Cup, it was only seen on CBS for the third period.

-Game 6 was won in overtime by the host Islanders, which captured the first of their four consecutive Stanley Cups.
+Game six was won in overtime by the host Islanders, which captured the first of their four consecutive Stanley Cups.
 By this time, Dan Kelly was joined by former NHL on NBC commentator, Tim Ryan.
 Kelly did play-by-play for the first and third periods as well as overtime.
 Meanwhile, Tim Ryan did play-by-play only for the second period.
 Minnesota North Stars general manager Lou Nanne was the color commentator throughout the game.

-Game 6 pulled a 4.4 rating on CBS.
+Game six pulled a 4.4 rating on CBS.
 After the game ended, except for its owned-and-operated stations in New York City and Philadelphia, CBS discontinued the telecast and went to a previously scheduled golf telecast.
 New York and Philadelphia viewers saw a post-game show before the network joined the very end of the golf broadcast.
 Given that the game went into overtime, CBS cut away from hockey during the intermission between the end of regulation and the start of overtime to present ten minutes of live golf coverage, with the golf announcers repeatedly mentioning that the network would return to hockey in time for the start of sudden-death.

-As previously mentioned, Game 6 of the 1980 Stanley Cup Finals turned out to be the last NHL game (to date) to be televised on CBS.
+As previously mentioned, game six of the 1980 Stanley Cup Final turned out to be the last NHL game (to date) to be televised on CBS.
 It was also the last NHL game on American network television until NBC televised the 1990 All-Star Game.